The following is a collection of Frequently Asked Questions by doctors working in Scotland, regarding Multi-Source Feedback.

 If you receive the "Error 500" page, it means your SOAR and WASP accounts have not been able to link up, or the link is broken.
-The reason for this is because the email address you have on SOAR and WASP are different (maybe you updated the email address on SOAR?).
+Typically the reason for this is because the email address you have on SOAR and WASP are different (maybe you updated the email address on SOAR).

-To resolve this, please email SOAR@nes.scot.nhs.uk, enter "Error 500" in the subject title, and in the email itself, tell us your GMC number and your preferred email address to use, and we will then manually make the changes for you.
+To resolve this, please email SOAR@nes.scot.nhs.uk, enter "Error 500" in the subject title, and in the email itself, tell us your GMC number and your preferred email address to use, and we will then manually update the record for you.